๐Ÿ‘ฉ๐Ÿผโ€๐Ÿš€Intro to Aerospace Engineering

 Self-Check Questions

-1. Which two materials would you compare if asked about high-temperature turbine applications, and what's the key tradeoff between them?
+1. Which two materials would you compare for high-temperature turbine applications, and what's the key tradeoff between them?

-2. An FRQ describes a component experiencing millions of stress cycles at moderate temperatures.
+2. A component experiences millions of stress cycles at moderate temperatures.
 Which materials offer the best fatigue resistance, and why might you choose one over the other?

-3. Compare and contrast aluminum alloys and CFRPs for a commercial aircraft wing skin—what advantages does each offer, and what factors determine the final selection?
+3. Compare aluminum alloys and CFRPs for a commercial aircraft wing skin.
+What advantages does each offer, and what factors determine the final selection?

 4. Why are ceramics restricted to non-load-bearing roles despite their excellent thermal properties?
 What structural characteristic limits their application?